Constructor-io/constructorio-client-javascript/README.md

 ### Recommendations

-The recommendations module can be used to retrieve recommendations for a given pod.
+The recommendations module can be used to retrieve recommendations for a given pod identifier.
 Responses will be delivered via a Promise.
 The `parameters` object is optional.

 #### Retrieve recommendations
 ```javascript